 Blanchett is also good, even breathtaking at times as the shrill narcissist falling apart.
 (And thank goodness that Allen has updated his pill-popping neurotic references from Valium to Xanax.)
 She is at times too theatrical, though, and seems as if she’s performing a monologue final exam in Woody Allen Women 101.
 However, it’s excusable in this character who is herself performing, and whose self-delusions and stories have finally been worn threadbare.
 In a brief, revealing scene she replies lucidly to her nephews, when they ask if it’s true she went crazy, that there are only so many traumas one person can bear.

-Toward the end, it seems clear that Jasmine isn't a version of Ruth Madoff, and that the entire plot of lost fortune is a red herring.
+Toward the end, it seems clear that Jasmine isn’t a version of Ruth Madoff, and that the entire plot of lost fortune is a red herring.
 The film is instead a complex, weighty view of a woman who is in a crisis of self-flagellation after living in denial for years.
-It's about the guilt, trauma and retribution of finally accepting the obvious.
-And I think it's his first film dealing head on with the aftermath of the Mia Farrow divorce.
-There were obvious signs of the problems to come years before their divorce, clear to anyone who has read Farrow's autobiography.
-Yet his cold analysis of this character's denial is presented with a fascinating artistic remove, accurate yet with no self-implication.
-So it makes sense that this film feels like a return to form of his great films of the 80s, because that's when he was married to Farrow.
+It’s about the guilt, trauma and retribution of finally accepting the obvious.
+And I think it’s his first film dealing head on with the aftermath of the Mia Farrow breakup.
+There were obvious signs of the problems to come years before their split, clear to anyone who has read Farrow’s autobiography.
+Yet his cold analysis of this character’s denial is presented with a fascinating artistic remove, accurate yet with no self-implication.
+So it makes sense that this film feels like a return to form of his great films of the 80s, because that’s when he was dating Farrow.

 Opens July 26